...

 Purchasing Brennivín in the United States

 The export of Brennivín from Iceland to the United States began in early 2014.
-Exports to Germany and Canada followed.
-Sales to Denmark and Sweden came later.
+Exports to Germany and Canada followed, and sales to Denmark and Sweden came later.

 Once home, it is easy to find Brennivin in our local liquor/wine stores.
 Depending on the location, large-scale stores like Total Wine will often have it in stock.
 If you don’t see it in the store, check what they have online; you may be able to special order it.

 Drizly.com is an online company that delivers to your door and best serves those living in bigger cities.
-This is a new site, and it has a pretty impressive inventory.
-We found a site called Wine-Searcher.com which will search online sources worldwide for any wine, beer, and spirits.
+This is a new site with a remarkably impressive inventory.
+We found a site called Wine-Searcher.com, which will search online sources worldwide for wine, beer, and spirits.
 They have Brennivin available.
 They will ship to your home if your state allows it.

 It is also worth contacting your local specialty liquor store to see what they can order for you.

-If you found a great source, we would love to hear about it.
-Contact us by clicking here or leaving a comment at the bottom of the page.
+If you find a great source, we would love to hear about it.
+Click here to contact us or leave a comment at the bottom of the page.

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World